Mastering Power BI Bookmarks

 Reset to Default

 Every report should include a "Reset Filters" button.
 Create a bookmark with all slicers set to their default state (no selections), capture Data only, and assign it to a clearly labeled reset button.
 Users frequently filter themselves into confusing states and need a one-click escape.
+I place this button in the top-right corner of every report with a consistent icon across all organizational reports.

 Storytelling and Guided Analytics